zkmove/zkmove/README.md

 ### Performance

+It's too early to share any data.
+The project is still in an early stage.

 ### Limitations and issues

-The project is still in an early stage.
 There are many limitations and issues in the virtual machine.
 For example, there is a lack of support for global state and only simple data types are supported.
 Moreover, the performance of both the circuit and the underlying proof system needs further improvement.

 ## License

 zkMove is licensed as [Apache 2.0](./LICENSE).